spheronFdn/documentations/versioned_docs/version-3.0.0-beta/framework-guide/deploy-iangular.md

 ---
-id: deploy-brunch
+id: deploy-iangular
-title: How to Deploy Brunch Apps on Spheron
+title: How to Deploy an Ionic Angular Apps on Spheron
-sidebar_label: Deploy Brunch App
+sidebar_label: Deploy Ionic Angular App
-slug: /framework-guide/deploy-brunch
+slug: /framework-guide/deploy-iangular
 ---

-This guide will show you how to deploy a Brunch project and get your domain up.
+This guide will show you how to deploy an Ionic project and get your domain up.

-[Brunch](https://brunch.io/) was built with two things in mind: speed and simplicity.

-You will find that the typical config of a Brunch application is an order of magnitude simpler, compared to Webpack, Grunt, or Gulp.
-And that the time it takes to perform a fresh compilation?
-It's times faster.
-Even more so if you run the watcher — it will only rebuild what was changed, not everything, getting you incremental compilations in under 500ms.
-(Obviously, you don't have to take our word for it.
-See this story shared with us by a webpack user.)
+[Ionic](https://ionicframework.com/) Ionic is built to perform fast on the all of the latest mobile devices.
+Build apps with a small footprint and built-in best practices like hardware accelerated transitions, touch-optimized gestures, pre-rendering, and more.

-## Follow these steps to deploy your Brunch app on Spheron.
+## Follow these steps to deploy your Ionic Angular app on Spheron.

-### Step 1: Put Your Brunch Project Code in a Git Repo
+### Step 1: Put Your Ionic Angular Project Code in a Git Repo

 While this feature is not new to developers, the magic of Spheron is that every push to any branch in your GitHub, GitLab, or Bitbucket repo triggers a new build and deployment of your project.